 Ski lessons aren’t just for kids.
 Taking a lesson is the best way to enjoy skiing North Carolina resorts.
 According to Jim Cottrell, who started the French-Swiss ski school in 1969 and has literally written a book on ski instruction, it takes three lessons to become proficient and truly enjoy the skiing experience.
 Private lessons and group lessons are available.

 If you don’t have three days, don’t worry, just do what you can each time and gradually learn the skills you’ll need.
-If you’re kids are like mine and think that snowboarding is the cool way to go, let them know it may take them a little longer to get going, but the same three lesson rule applies.
+If your kids are like mine and think that snowboarding is the cool way to go, let them know it may take them a little longer to get going, but the same three lesson rule applies.
 Three lessons and they’re off (and in control).

 SKI NORTH CAROLINA: APPALACHIAN SKI MOUNTAIN GEAR AND CLOTHING RENTALS

-Like other ski resorts in North Carolina, App Ski Mountain offers gear rentals (skis, boards, boots, poles and helmets) but they also offer appeal rental.
+Like other ski resorts in North Carolina, App Ski Mountain offers gear rentals (skis, boards, boots, poles and helmets) but they also offer clothing rentals.
 Great for those that are flying and don’t want to pack bulky ski clothing or those that don’t want to purchase clothing that kids will outgrow before wearing again.
-Note: Goggles, hats and gloves cannot be rented, so pack those items when you come.
+Note: Pre-booking online is now required for gear and clothing rentals!

 SKI NC: APPALACHIAN SKI MOUNTAIN WHAT TO EXPECT